UM-ESG/ESG-Website/README.md

    "why-umec-rules.md".
 Don't forget the ".md" extension!
 1. Add your content in [markdown format][]
 1. Once finished, fill out the textbox down below with reasons.
-Something simple like "Add page on why UMEC rules" should be fine.
+Something simple like "Add page on why ESG rules" should be fine.
 1. Click the green button and within a couple minutes your new file will be online!
-Simply navigate to the UMEC homepage and append the title to the url.
+Simply navigate to the ESG homepage and append the title to the url.
    For example, if I had created the page "why-umec-rules.md", I would navigate to http://umec.engin.umich.edu/why-umec-rules.html to view it.
 1. The next step would probably be making this page linked from another page so